 Lazy Susan cabinet – I have a Lazy Susan corner cabinet.
-Nieu Cabinet doors was able to easily send me doors to assemble my corner cabinet door.
+Nieu Cabinet doors were able to easily send me doors to assemble my corner cabinet door.

 The hardware brought everything to life!
 These are the Fransisco pulls in Champagne Brass.
 I got a combination of 3″, 4″ and 5″ pulls for different sized cabinets and drawers.

 Installing drawer fronts

 They attach with screws from the inside.
 I explain exactly how to do that and make sure the faces are aligned in the video.